 Lauren graduated from Chesterton High School in 2012.
 She is currently pursuing her bachelor’s degree in Public Safety Management from the Indiana University School of Public and Environmental Affairs at Indiana University-Purdue University Indianapolis (IUPUI).
 Lauren will be applying for the accelerated master’s program in Criminal Justice and Public Safety in the Spring of 2015.
 She plans on pursuing a career in emergency management, preferably at the city or county level, or even for a college campus.
 Lauren interned in the Emergency Operations Center at the Indiana State Fair during the Summer of 2014.

-Kyle is a 2013 graduate of Ben Davis High School and attends Vincennes University majoring in Fire Science.
+Kyle is a 2013 graduate of Ben Davis High School and attended Vincennes University majoring in Fire Science.

 Nicholas graduated from paramedics school in October of 2014.
-He is currently serving on the Greenwood Fire Department as a FF/EMT.
+He is currently a firefighter with the Indianapolis Fire Department.

 Lori graduated fromLafayette High School in 2010 and is studying Forensics.